adobe/aem-forms-headless-components/packages/react-native/README.md

-# `@aemforms/react-native`
+# `@aemforms/af-react-native`

-React Native components to render Adaptive Form Fields.
+React Native components to render Adaptive Form.
 These components are based on Native Base and are completely optional to use.

+## [WIP]

 ## License